LightBoy01/ai-job-spot/src/job-descriptions/639a0e20af54fe1e791081b492f0857ad5b88052f7c98ea680b207715ff640d0-it-elektrorecycling-mitarbeiterin-mwd-im-bereich-hr-recruiting-auf-minijob-basis-oder-teilzeit.md

   lead to a job, because that goodwill reflects directly on our company culture and future talent acquisition.
 ---
+### Description
-### Description\nWe are looking for immediate support in **HR / Recruiting** on a mini-job or part-time basis.
+We are looking for immediate support in **HR / Recruiting** on a mini-job or part-time basis.
 If you have experience in personnel search, enjoy working with people, and are confident on social media, you are the perfect fit for us.
-This role is crucial for our growing team, ensuring a smooth and efficient recruitment process from initial contact to interview scheduling.\n\n### Responsibilities\n- Creating and posting **job advertisements** on online platforms (e.g., Kleinanzeigen, Facebook, job portals).\n- Reviewing applications and conducting an initial pre-selection of candidates.\n- Responding to messages and inquiries from applicants (via email, chat, or phone).\n- Organizing appointments for phone and on-site job interviews.\n- Conducting short phone interviews (basic questions, initial assessment, taking notes).\n- Supporting on-site interviews (welcoming candidates, checking documents, recording data).\n- Maintaining a simple candidate list (e.g., in Excel or a similar tool).\n- General support in the HR office with minor organizational tasks.\n\n### Qualifications\n- Professional experience in recruiting / HR (e.g., in candidate selection, personnel search, or personnel disposition).\n- Good German language skills in spoken and written word.\n- Confident use of social media (e.g., Facebook, Instagram, Kleinanzeigen).\n- Friendly, open, and reliable manner in dealing with people.\n- Reliable, structured, and independent way of working.\n- Basic PC skills (email, files, simple lists/tables).\n\n### Author's Take\nThis is an excellent opportunity for an organized and people-oriented individual to contribute significantly to a growing company's HR efforts.
+This role is crucial for our growing team, ensuring a smooth and efficient recruitment process from initial contact to interview scheduling.

+### Responsibilities
+- Creating and posting **job advertisements** on online platforms (e.g., Kleinanzeigen, Facebook, job portals).
+- Reviewing applications and conducting an initial pre-selection of candidates.
+- Responding to messages and inquiries from applicants (via email, chat, or phone).
+- Organizing appointments for phone and on-site job interviews.
+- Conducting short phone interviews (basic questions, initial assessment, taking notes).
+- Supporting on-site interviews (welcoming candidates, checking documents, recording data).
+- Maintaining a simple candidate list (e.g., in Excel or a similar tool).
+- General support in the HR office with minor organizational tasks.

+### Qualifications
+- Professional experience in recruiting / HR (e.g., in candidate selection, personnel search, or personnel disposition).
+- Good German language skills in spoken and written word.
+- Confident use of social media (e.g., Facebook, Instagram, Kleinanzeigen).
+- Friendly, open, and reliable manner in dealing with people.
+- Reliable, structured, and independent way of working.
+- Basic PC skills (email, files, simple lists/tables).

+### Author's Take
+This is an excellent opportunity for an organized and people-oriented individual to contribute significantly to a growing company's HR efforts.
 The role offers flexible working hours and a supportive environment, making it ideal for those seeking part-time engagement with real impact.
 You'll be a key player in shaping the candidate experience and helping the company scale by finding the right talent.